Teacher Feature: Middletown's Steven Koumoulis

 school, what would it be and why?

-A: Practical Life Lessons.
+Practical Life Lessons.
 This course would examine the things that we all seem to learn at some point but would have helped to know earlier.
 This would include discussions about how to navigate an ever-changing world.
 Most importantly, it would include lessons on how to appropriately use technology.
 AI and social media are two things that impact the promise that these students have.
 Providing comprehensive

 education on appropriate technology usage to young people has the potential to significantly transform their interpersonal relationships, and educational and societal engagement.
 By imparting the principles of responsible technology use, we can empower them to navigate digital spaces with integrity and contribute positively to